bakame-php/http-cache-status/README.md

 **While we used PSR-7 ResponseInterface, The package parsing and serializing methods can use any HTTP abstraction package or PHP `$_SERVER` array.**

-This package depends on [HTTP Structured Fields for PHP](https://github.com/bakame-php/http-structured-fields)
+This package depends on [HTTP Structured Fields for PHP](https://github.com/bakame-php/http-structured-fields) v2.0, which is not yet stable.